trumble117/wcc_deploy/README.md

 ## Software
 This section describes the required software packages to be downloaded and staged prior to starting.
 Installation binaries can be found on OTN and patches can be found in MOS.

 The following base installation packages will need to be present in the {SCRIPT_HOME}/Software/Middleware directory.
 See the section on **Directory Structure** for a more detailed explanation.
+Note that this includes WLS and JDK installers.

 | Product | Version | Archive Name |
 | ------- | ------- | ------------ |